This article describes the steps to back up important files and folders in Windows 10.

 What to back up?

 Your priority should be to back up essential files and those that would be difficult to replace.
 For example, your files like emails, financial documents, family photos, and others would be irreplaceable.

-Other less important data would be your profile, installed software, and system settings.
-There you can replace it, but you might spend some time on settings back to the way there were.
+Other less critical data would be your profile, installed software, and system settings.
+You can replace it there, but you might spend some time on settings back to how they were.